clvrai/create/README.md

   ```
   'goal,medium_floor:1' :  '[uniform(-HIGH_NOISE, HIGH_NOISE), uniform(-HIGH_NOISE, HIGH_NOISE)]'
    ```
-   In this case we would refer to the goal object and the env object with name 'medium_floor' that has the ID 1.
+   This stochasicity is then applied the same to the env object with name 'medium_floor' with ID 1 and the goal object.
+This is useful if you have a platform below a object you want to be randomly initialized and you want to move them together.
 - `env`: Where all of the environment objects are defined.
 See [this location in the code](https://github.com/gitlimlab/CREATE/blob/2b68ffcdcc6d03fa0cfcae97963f2576d233c9ff/create_game/tools/tool_factory.py#L37) for the complete list of possible objects.
 You can also specify parameters to this object such as 'elasticity', 'length' or 'angle'.
 You can also specify an ID to reference in the rnd noise.